justosasxxp/alx-system_engineering-devops/0x00-shell_basics/README.md

  a script that prints the type of the file named iamafile a symbolic link to /bin/ls, named __ls__
-Create a script that copies all the HTML files
+Create a script that copies all the HTML files a script that deletes all files in the current working directory that end with the character ~